 Because the fourth and fifth instar nymphs after acquisition feeding were able to transmit the huanglungbin agent, and deliver it to their freshly emerged adults, the latent period in the freshly emerged adults from infected nymphs is shortened.
-It is possible that most psylla in orchards have acquired pathogen as fourth to fifth instar nymphs or as thus make adults and huanglungbin epidemic rapid in na-
+It is possible that most psylla in orchards have acquired pathogen as fourth to fifth instar nymphs or as adults and thus make the huanglungbin epidemic rapid in nature.